Resources

 Individuals who have used Rohypnol heavily or over a long period should detox under medical supervision.
 Withdrawal can be risky and potentially life-threatening, especially if seizures, severe anxiety, or delirium arise.
 Healthcare professionals can administer medications to manage symptoms, prevent complications, and monitor both vital signs and mental health closely.

-What is it?
+• What is a steroid?

 • Hair loss